Olympia - Tacoma - Seattle

 How much does the Intermediate training cost?

-The full cost for each class is $235.
-However, due to subsidy funding through the Department of Licensing, we can offer most of our classes at a discounted rate to WA residents (with a WA ID#) or active-duty military.
-Subsidy funding is subject to change depending on the funding allowed by the Department of Licensing.
+The full cost varies by location and days of the week due to our costs associated by each location..
 The schedule will show what the cost is for a particular course assuming you are a WA resident or active-duty military stationed here in Washington.
-If you are a non-resident or without a WA ID#, the price is $235 regardless of the price shown on the schedule.
-There is no different in course content between the $235 and the subsidized priced displayed on our schedule.
+If you are a non-resident or without a WA ID#, the price is $305 regardless of the price shown on the schedule.
+There is no difference in the course content between the $305 and the subsidized priced displayed on our schedule.

 What if I am under the age of 18 years old?